-A "natural" sweetener, Stevia was approved for use in late in 2008 in Australia and the US and the first Stevia products are now appearing on the supermarket shelves.
+A "natural" sweetener, Stevia was approved for use in 2008 in Australia and the US and the first Stevia products are now appearing on the supermarket shelves.

 It's not considered "artificial" and marketing for stevia makes much of it being 100% natural - which appeals to consumers - compared to aspartame or acesulfame-K which are often regarded as "chemical" and can't escape the cancer-scare rumours that have been circulating for years.

 Stevia (stee-vee-ah) is derived from the leaves of a sweet plant native to Paraguay in South America.
-It's 250 to 300 times sweeter than sugar gram for gram but supplies no kilojoules (calories) and does not raise blood sugar.
-Read about stevia, where it comes from, how it's made, its glycosides that are the active compounds and how it affects your body in my Articles section.
+It's 250 to 300 times sweeter than sugar gram for gram but supplies no kilojoules (Calories) and does not raise blood sugar.

 Glycosides are the active compounds in Stevia that give it its sweet flavour.
 However there is a slight aftertaste which I pick up and dislike - some people notice and dislike while others don't mind it.
 To me, it's not the same as sugar but IS way better in taste than the older sweeteners such as saccharin or even aspartame.